mulcmu/esphome-ge-laundry-uart/README.md

 - ESPHome code is working for W&D status items and remaining cycle time.

-- Built one PCB  R0.3 and tested the GEA1.

 ![Untitled](https://user-images.githubusercontent.com/10102873/147993815-92dd5a8d-6161-4f82-92d9-c3f3c9e52dda.png)

 TODO:

-- Build more PCB R0.3.
-Test GEA3.
-- Add ESPHome function for LED and button added in R0.3.
 - Post STL for enclosure.
 Update Lid for LED & button holes
 - Add #define or options of some sort to configure header for either washer or dryer.
 - Add missing cycle types / settings from simbaja/gehome